 - Acknowledge the psychological shift: Traders should always know that losses on a live account are binding, contrasting a demo account where these are on paper.
 With this realisation, making the best trading decisions based on your trading plan is crucial.
 Thus, it’s a huge shift that requires calm psychology and a neutral mindset.

 - Use a cent account: Some traders prefer to invest a few hundred dollars in a live cent account (available with Vantage Markets, FP Markets, and RoboForex) to test the waters during the demo stage.
+This is because this account allows one to trade a tenth of a micro lot, which is a much smaller position.
+Thus, it is unlikely to lose a substantial amount of funds.

 - Start small: Let us say you are confident about your trading skills and perhaps lucky to have a huge disposable income.
 Even so, it’s better to trade small.
 In other words, only risk a portion and slowly invest more over time once you begin making real money.
 The transition should be a marathon, not a sprint.